Canon 2000D vs 650D

 - More modern: Reflects 5 years and 8 months of technical progress since the 650D launch.

-Advantages of the Canon EOS 650D:
+Reasons to prefer the Canon EOS 650D:

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 920k dots).

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Fewer buttons to press: Has a touchscreen to facilitate handling and shooting adjustments.